wmcdonald404/wmcdonald404.github.io/_recipes/2024-10-20-soda-bread-perfect.md

 ---

 ## Overview
-Another Felicitly Cloake ["the Perfect..."](https://www.theguardian.com/food/series/how-to-cook-the-perfect----) recipe.
+Another Felicity Cloake ["the Perfect..."](https://www.theguardian.com/food/series/how-to-cook-the-perfect----) recipe.
 The easiest of all breads, incredibly quick to make and tasty, although it won't keep as well as something like a milk bread that's probably not going to be an issue.

 ## Ingredients
 > (Makes 1 loaf)